Skip to main content

 DuckDB terminal

-Launch a DuckDB terminal pre-configured with your lake catalogs:
+Launch a DuckDB terminal pre-configured with your registered catalogs:

 oleander duckdb